-Given that gifted and talented learners are those possessing above-average general and specific abilities, and high levels of task commitment and creativity (Renzulli, 1978), it is important that they are provided with the opportunity to demonstrate their attainment of the learning outcomes by means of a more intense and broad engagement with the different foci for language and literature.
-Enrichment is one way of catering for the needs of such learners, and this might involve providing them with activities and resources that are more demanding in nature, assigning them independent projects, giving them the opportunity of using higher order thinking skills on a regular basis and engaging them in extension activities (Townsend, 1996).
+Given that gifted and talented learners are those possessing above-average general and specific abilities, as well as high levels of task commitment and creativity (Renzulli, 1978), it is important that they are provided with the opportunity of demonstrating their attainment of the learning outcomes by means of a more intense and broad engagement with the different foci for language and literature.
+Enrichment is one way of catering for the needs of such learners and this might involve providing them with activities and resources that are more demanding in nature, assigning them independent projects, giving them the opportunity of using higher-order thinking skills on a regular basis, and engaging them in extension activities (Townsend, 1996).

-For example, the productive and receptive skills of gifted and talented learners could be enhanced further by being asked to read and write longer and more creative texts or by being encouraged to participate in national debating competitions.
-Being asked to lead peer-teaching activities could increase their understanding of language systems.

-Gifted and talented learners are most often voracious readers (Vosslamber, 2005) and hence their engagement with literature can be reinforced by means of guidance on the educator's part as to which books to read and how to respond to them in writing and speaking, using a wide array of creative and critical responses that learners could be encouraged to publish online or in print.
+For example, the productive and receptive skills of gifted and talented learners could be enhanced further by asking them to read and write longer and more creative texts.
+Gifted and talented learners are most often voracious readers (Vosslamber, 2005) and hence their engagement with literature can be reinforced by means of guidance on the educator's part as to which books to read and how to respond to them in writing and speaking using a wide array of creative and critical responses that learners could be encouraged to publish online or in print.
 Their creative mastery of different literary genres could also be shared in this way.